web3/web3.js/docs/callbacks-promises-events.rst

     .on('confirmation', function(confNumber, receipt){ ... })
     .on('error', function(error){ ... })
     .then(function(receipt){
-        // will be fired once the receipt its mined });
+        // will be fired once the receipt is mined
+    });